stacks-network/docs/src/pages/understand-stacks/stacks-blockchain-api.md

 ## Microblocks support

-!> API support for [microblocks](/understand-stacks/microblocks) is current being worked on.
-New API endpoints are documented [here](https://stacks-blockchain-api-git-feat-microblocks-blockstack.vercel.app/#tag/Microblocks).
-The details are subject to changes.
+!> API support for microblocks is a work-in-progress.
+Review the [API documentation][microblocks_api] carefully to ensure that you are up-to-date on the latest implementation details for microblocks.

 The API allows querying the most recently streamed microblocks: